fight-against-hate/fight-against-hate/action-plans/What-You-Can-Do-To-Help-Stop-The-Anti-LGBTQ-Backlash.md

 * What other tools are out there that we can use in our defense?
 Who else hasn't been paying attention that should be?
 Comment down here, or [over here.](https://github.com/fight-against-hate/fight-against-hate/discussions/4)

-Collectively, we all have everything we need to win this struggle.
+Collectively, we have everything we need to win this struggle.
 And I know, I _absolutely_ know, that we will win out.

 #See Also